AnonymousPlanet/thgtoa/guide.md

 **Always be sure to check for new versions of Veracrypt frequently to ensure you benefit from the latest patches.
 Especially check this before applying large Windows updates that might break the Veracrypt bootloader and send you into a bootloop.**

 **NOTE THAT BY DEFAULT VERACRYPT WILL ALWAYS PROPOSE A SYSTEM PASSWORD IN QWERTY (display the password as a test).
 This can cause issues if your boot input is actually using your laptop's keyboard (AZERTY for example) as you'll have setup your password in QWERTY and will input it at boot time in AZERTY.
 So make sure you check when doing the test boot what keyboard layout your BIOS is using.
-You could fail to log-in just because the QWERTY/AZERTY mixup.
+You could fail to log-in just because the QWERTY/AZERTY mix-up.
 If your BIOS boots using AZERTY, you will need to type the password in QWERTY within Veracrypt.**

 #### Route A and B: Simple Encryption (Windows tutorial)